 Polio Hall of Fame, Memorial sculpture at Roosevelt Warm Springs Institute, Georgia, United States.

-The monument was commissioned in 1958 by the Georgia Warm Springs Foundation to mark two decades of the National Foundation for Infantile Paralysis.
-The collection documents a century of advances in understanding and controlling the disease.
+The monument was commissioned in 1958 by the Georgia Warm Springs Foundation to mark twenty years of the National Foundation for Infantile Paralysis.
+It traces the key steps in understanding and controlling the disease, from the early 20th century through the development of a vaccine.

 The community of curious travelers